rmnavr/hs_study/chsheet/yapping.md

 * encourages some good practives (IO, separation of concerns)
 * nice syntax: ML-like, pointfree possibility, composability (curry by default)

-Software design:
+You can learn Software design through Haskell:
-* functional architecture SOA (ft, (fm()
+* functional architecture SOA (ft, hfm, ...)
+* exposes you to linux compiling toolchain (and to how OS works)

 As a tool:
+* overall a pleasant language to use
 * great at refactoring, making fundamental changes to codebase, getting back to after 3 years of pause
-* promissed at high level: /10 LOC, x10 productivity (ok, not really, but hey)
+* compared to other languages: less LOC (but more terse code), probably more productivity (but don't make unrealistic expectations)
 * SOA for parsers, DSLs, backends, etc.

 Other:
 * hard but rewarding intellectual challenge
-* good on resume (in fp-like places)
-* exposes you to linux compiling toolchain (and to how OS works)

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- what i wish somebody told me ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->